Giniks/binary_trees/README.md

 • If parent already has a right-child, the new node must take its place, and the old right-child must be set as the right-child of the new node.

+How to Use `binary_tree_insert_right`

+1. Including the Header File

+2. Inserting a New Right Child

+3. Handling Failure

+4. Replacing Existing Right Child